adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/README.md

 https://github.com/user-attachments/assets/fb8a7cd2-2bd5-4127-8540-391058a45f8e

 - ***Metadata Management***: At last we simply verify the metadata of the pipeline.
 The output artifacts are provided in output artifacts folder.

 https://github.com/user-attachments/assets/944b2b5d-cf57-4817-bfa7-87f4496b55d6

-    - ***Metadata Management***: At last we simply verify the metadata of the pipeline.
-The output artifacts are provided in output artifacts folder.

 5. **Reading Data from Pub Sub**: Now we will start reading data from Pub sub to start the pipeline.
 The data is read using **beam.io.ReadFromPubSub()**.
 Here we will just read the input message by providing the TOPIC and the output is decoded which was encoded while generating the data.